shagar619/NodeJS---ExpressJS/README.md

 In NodeJS, `require` is used for importing modules, while `import` is used for importing modules in ES6 modules.
 - **`require`** : Used to import modules in NodeJS.
 It is synchronous and loads the module synchronously.
 - **`import`** : Used to import modules in ES6 modules.
 It is asynchronous and loads the module asynchronously.

+#### ❓ What is the difference between `dependencies` and `devDependencies` in the `package.json` file in Node.js?

+In Node.js, `dependencies` and `devDependencies` are two sections in the `package.json` file that specify the packages your project needs.
+- **`dependencies`** : These are the packages that your application needs to run in production.
+They are essential for the application to function correctly.
+- **`devDependencies`** : These are the packages that are only needed during development, such as testing frameworks, build tools, and linters.
+They are not required for the application to run in production.

 ---
 ---